mingonchung/mingonchung.github.io/_pages/about.md

 ## Welcome

-I work in sustainability and environmental data science, specializing in interdisciplinary systems modeling to address complex issues within coupled human and natural systems.
-My research centers on assessing ecosystem service flows and their interactions with nature-based solutions, biodiversity, human demands, and global environmental changes.
-My overall research objectives aim to promote the equitable distribution of ecosystem services for disadvantaged communities.
-Operating at regional and global levels, I use advanced spatial and statistical methods (e.g., remote sensing, GIS, network modeling, and machine learning), integrating interdisciplinary and cross-sectoral open data.
-Data harmonization and analyses are performed on high-performance computing clusters using open-source software.
+I work in environmental and sustainability science, specializing in interdisciplinary systems modeling to address complex global environmental challenges.
+My research employs the telecoupling framework to investigate the distant impacts of climate-related extremes on essential ecosystem services and how these impacts on human well-being can be mitigated by nature-based solutions.
+My overall research objectives aim to promote equitable and sustainable management strategies that enhance community resilience.
+Operating at both regional and global levels, I integrate advanced spatial and statistical methods (e.g., remote sensing, GIS, network modeling, econometrics, and machine learning) into coupled systems modeling using big, interdisciplinary open data.
+Data harmonization and analyses are performed on high-performance computing clusters with open-source software.

 ## Area of interest